Parameter estimation for wildlife population models!

 PROS - Can estimate survival and fecundity, env. stochasticity, density dependence- pretty much everything we want for a population model!

-CONS - Very rarely (if ever) available!! - Ignores imperfect detection (assumes no observation errors), which is almost always not realistic.
+CONS - Very rarely available for wild populations!! - Ignores imperfect detection (assumes no observation errors), which is almost always not realistic (for wild populations).

 What if there’s “no data”?